"There are no beautiful surfaces without a terrible depth."

 "It was just before summer, sometime during May.
 There was a heat wave going on."
 This much she remembered.
 Disgusting, hot days; clothes clinging to her body with perspiration, sweat gliding down her forehead and collarbone during endless smothering nights.

 In the end, she liked the cold much better.

 Kellerman didn't object – he didn't ask exactly what the story had to do with today's events.
-In fact, as he'd learned to do with enjoyment during the past couple of weeks, as their relationship slowly turned into friendship, he listened while she spoke.
-He listened with attention, like a caring friend, close to her without his proximity to be intrusive.
+In fact, as he had learned to do with enjoyment during the past couple of weeks, as their relationship slowly turned into friendship, he listened while she spoke.
+He listened with attention, like a caring friend, close to her without his proximity being intrusive.
 It was reassuring.
 Protecting.
-He'd protect her, she knew that by now, didn't she?
-Even before he interrupted Logan undressing her, before he entered that courtroom back in Illinois and saved her from fifteen years of prison, she knew that, right?
+He would protect her, she knew that by now, didn't she?
+Even before he interrupted Logan undressing her, before he entered that courtroom back in Illinois and saved her from fifteen years of prison, she had known that, right?

 He'd protect her.

 "I didn't care much about good grades," Sara went on, and although talking to him, she seemed somewhat absent.
 "In fact during the year I had made it my game to get alarming results, maybe so that my mom would wake up or my dad would notice."